bulldize/Python_Anesthesia_Simulator/docs/source/model/Pharmacodynamics.rst

    Hierarchical model for TOL, figure from [Bouillon2004]_.

-Haemodynamic
+.. _hemodynamics:
+Hemodynamics
 --------------

-Haemodynamics are the dynamic of blood flow.
+Hemodynamics are the dynamic of blood flow.
 Blood flow ensures the transportation of nutrients, hormones, metabolic waste products, oxygen, and carbon dioxide throughout the body to maintain cell-level metabolism, the regulation of the pH, osmotic pressure and temperature of the whole body, and the protection from microbial and mechanical harm.

 The main variable to monitor is the cardiac output (CO), which is the volume of blood pumped by the heart per minute as it is the main determinant of oxygen delivery to tissues.
 However, CO is not directly measurable, and thus, the mean arterial pressure (MAP) is often used as a surrogate.
 The MAP is the average arterial pressure during one cardiac cycle, and it is considered to be a good indicator of perfusion pressure in the organs.
 The CO and MAP are influenced by the drugs used during anesthesia, and thus, it is important to model their effects.